 We next drive to Sissinghurst Castle Garden, one of England’s greatest garden delights.
 Sissinghurst was the garden of poet and writer Vita Sackville-West and her husband Harold Nicolson, journalist, MP and diplomat, and is possibly the most influential of all 20th-century gardens.
 Built around the remnants of an Elizabethan castle, of which the tower remains a central garden feature, the garden is divided into distinct spaces where a formality established by Nicolson is clothed by a romantic planting style pursued by Sackville-West.
 The garden retains its original charm and romance with such delights as its parterre, white garden, cottage garden, nut walk and orchard.
 We shall explore Sissinghurst’s many hidden corners, sumptuous planting combinations and the view from the top of the tower, always a good starting point for those who wish to understand the garden’s layout.

-In the late afternoon we travel to London where we shall spend the next three nights at St Martins Lane hotel.
+In the late afternoon we travel to London where we shall spend the next three nights at the Citadines Holborn-Covent Garden.
 (Overnight London) BL

 - The Chelsea Flower Show (Members Day)

 - The Garden Museum